 In the meantime, your medical team may need to take additional measures to keep your heart and lungs functioning.

 A brain stem stroke can result in serious long-term problems.
 Medication and ongoing therapy may be necessary.
-Physical therapy can help patients regain large motor skills and occupational therapy can help with everyday tasks.
-Speech therapy can help you regain control over swallowing and improve speech.
+Physical therapy can help people regain large motor skills and occupational therapy can help with everyday tasks.
+Speech therapy can help you regain control over how you speak and swallow.

 Some survivors of brain stem stroke are left with severe disabilities.
-In these casdes, psychological counseling can help them adjust.
+In these cases, psychological counseling can help them adjust.

 - Eat a low-fat and low-sodium diet rich in fruits, vegetables, and fish.

 - Exercise regularly.